 However, some people do get COVID-19 after the vaccine, but this is not because of the vaccine.
 This is because these people may have caught the virus right before or after vaccination.
 It takes a few weeks for the body to build immunity against coronavirus, so if you get infected before the vaccine has a chance to “kick in,” you can still get sick.

 Am I exempt from quarantine orders when traveling after I get vaccinated?

 When can I see friends and family who have been vaccinated?

-As we approach spring, we can keep our hopes up for less illness with COVID-19.
+As we approach summer, we can keep our hopes up for less illness with COVID-19.
 Anthony Fauci, MD, director of the National Institute of Allergy and Infectious Diseases, recently speculated that we could approach herd immunity by the end of the summer and “normality that is close to where we were before” by the end of 2021.